- What is a colostomy?

 - To learn more

-As you learn more, you may have questions.
-There is no one right answer, only suggestions and ideas for you to try.
-This section has many tips that come from others.
-But remember, no two people are alike.
+As you learn more, you may have questions about caring for your colostomy.
+This section has many tips, but remember, no two people are alike.
+There’s no one right answer, only suggestions and ideas for you to try.

 Protecting the skin around the stoma

 The skin around your stoma should always look the same as skin anywhere else on your abdomen.
 A colostomy that puts out firm stool usually causes few, if any skin problems.
 If the stool is loose, as is often the case with transverse colostomies, it can make the nearby skin tender and sore.
-As you get stronger and get better at handling your equipment, skin irritation will become less of a problem.
-Here are some ways to keep your skin healthy:
+Here are some ways to help keep your skin healthy:

-- Change the pouching system regularly to avoid leakage and skin irritation.
+- Change the pouching system regularly to avoid leaks and skin irritation.
 Itching and burning are signs that the skin needs to be cleaned and the pouching system should be changed.

-- Do not rip the pouching system away from the skin or remove it more than once a day unless there is a problem.
-Remove the face plate gently by pushing your skin away from the sticky barrier rather than pulling the barrier from the skin.
+- Do not rip the pouching system away from the skin or remove it more than once a day unless there’s a problem.
+Remove the skin barrier gently by pushing your skin away from the sticky barrier rather than pulling the barrier from the skin.

 - Clean the skin around the stoma with water.
-Use a mild soap and rinse well.
-Pat dry before putting on the cover or pouch.
-You can clean your stoma in the shower or tub.
+Pat dry before putting on the cover, skin barrier, or pouch.
+You can clean your stoma in the shower, but never in the tub since you may have output from time to time.
+(If you take a bath, keep your ostomy covered.)

 - Watch for sensitivities and allergies to the adhesive, skin barrier, paste, tape, or pouch material.
 They can develop after weeks, months, or even years of using a product because you can become sensitized over time.
-If your skin is irritated only where the plastic pouch touches it, you might try a pouch cover.
-These are available from supply manufacturers, or you can make your own.
+If your skin is irritated only where the plastic pouch touches it, you might try a pouch cover or a different brand of pouch.
+Pouch covers are available from supply manufacturers, or you can make your own.

-- You may have to test different products to see how your skin will react to them.
-If you feel comfortable testing yourself, follow the directions under "Patch testing" that follow.
-If you are not comfortable doing this on your own and the problem continues, talk to your doctor or ostomy nurse.
+- You may have to test different products to see how your skin reacts to them.
+If you feel comfortable testing yourself, follow the directions that follow under “Patch testing.”
+If you’re not comfortable doing this on your own and the problem continues, talk to your doctor or ostomy nurse.

-Patch testing can be done to see if you are sensitive to or allergic to a product used as part of your ostomy care.
+Patch testing can be done to see if you’re sensitive to or allergic to a product used as part of your ostomy care.
 Place a small piece of the material to be tested on the skin of your belly, far away from the colostomy.
-If the material is not self-sticking attach it with an adhesive tape that you know you are not allergic to (Figures 21 and 22).
+If the material is not self-sticking, attach it with an adhesive tape that you know you’re not allergic to (Figures 21 and 22).
 Leave it on for 48 hours.

 Gently remove the patch at the end of 48 hours and look for redness or spots under the patch.
-If there is no redness after 48 hours, it is generally safe to use the product.
+If there’s no redness after 48 hours, it’s generally safe to use the product.
 But, in a few cases, reactions that took longer than 48 hours to show up have been reported (Figure 23).

 Itching or burning before 48 hours pass is a sign of sensitivity.
 Remove the material right away and wash your skin well with soap and water.